What’s the best browser for streaming videos?

 So which browsers should I really consider?

-Now that we’ve talked about the best browsers for streaming in HD, fast-loading browsers or ones that won’t drain your battery, let’s take a closer look at the benefits of different web browsers.
+Now that we’ve talked about the best browsers for streaming in HD, fast-loading browsers or ones that won’t drain your battery, let’s have a closer look at the benefits of different web browsers.

 The Microsoft Edge browser for Windows users has been dubbed one of the best browsers for Netflix, boasting resolutions of up to 4K.
 Alongside brilliant viewing quality, Edge is quick, performs well on most sites and has largely replaced its predecessor, Internet Explorer.
 It comes as standard on all Windows devices and is close (speed wise) to Chrome.

 The UR browser has a clean and modern interface for users who appreciate simplicity.
-You can configure the look and feel of your browser when you open it, such as viewing different tabs at the same time, hide elements of a browser, and also load the browser within seconds.
+You can configure the look and feel of your browser when you open it, such as viewing different tabs at the same time, hiding elements of a browser, and also loading the browser within seconds.
 It’s secure too.
-It performs HTTPS redirection on sites that require a secure log in, such as banks, and it makes a number of security checks so that you don’t fall for any phishing attacks.
+It performs HTTPS redirection on sites that require a secure login, such as banks, and it makes several security checks so that you don’t fall for any phishing attacks.

 Top tips for better browser streaming